erfangc/GigaGrid/README.md

 # Demo

-(This Project is Currently Development - Some Features are Not Working and I am Currently Accepting All Help!)
+(This project is currently in active development - Some features are not working and I am happy to accept all helpful pull requests!)

 A central aim is that this project will completely be free.
 However, I do have limited time to work on it.